James Watson (American soldier)

-James Watson (born 1850) was an American soldier in Custer's battalion during the time of the Battle of the Little Bighorn but did not participate in the battle having been unable to keep up because his horse gave out and he thus survived the battle.
+James Watson (born c.
+1850) was an American soldier in Custer's battalion during the time of the Battle of the Little Bighorn but did not participate in the battle having been unable to keep up because his horse gave out and he thus survived the battle.

 Life

-Watson was born in Hudson, New York, in 1850.
+Watson was born in Hudson, New York, in about 1850.
 His mother was from Ohio and his father from New York.
 He worked as a laborer.

 Watson enlisted in the 7th U.S. Cavalry in 1875 in Cincinnati, Ohio.
 He was assigned to Company C under Captain Thomas W. Custer.
 He participated in the Battle of the Little Bighorn on June 25–26 June 1876, where, as his company approached the bluffs overlooking the river, Watson's horse and that of another man, Peter Thompson, gave out.
 Watson was able to revive his horse up again, but the two men were unable to keep up with their company, which was in a battalion under the command of Lt.
 Col. George Armstrong Custer.
 Watson and Thompson continued on to the river, but were unable to rejoin Custer.
 They returned to the bluffs and joined the remaining elements of the regiment under Maj.
 Marcus Reno.